7 Tools You Actually Need To Harvest Olive Trees – The Guide

 I advise using either plastic containers or breathable plastic/cloth bags.
 That way, olives will have air to breathe, they won’t get squeezed before time, and they’ll keep all the juices inside them until they get pressed at the factory.

-Depending on the number of olive trees you have, you should know how many containers or bags you should have.
-If you’re a more experienced olive grower, you’ll probably know how much fruit can you expect so that you can buy enough containers.
+If you’re a more experienced olive grower, you’ll probably know how much fruit you can expect so that you can buy enough containers.

 In general, plastic containers will have a volume anywhere between 30-40 liters, and they’ll be able to carry between 20-30 kilograms of olives safely.